CCCofficial/ML_Pipeline_Yeast_Peroxisome/README.md

 # ML Pipeline for Yeast Peroxisome Prediction

-This repository contains the code and data for building machine learning models to predict yeast peroxisome capacity.

 ## Project Overview
 This project aims to develop and evaluate various machine learning models for predicting the capacity of yeast peroxisomes.
 It includes data preprocessing, model training, evaluation, and _in silico_ screening, among other tasks.
 More details can be found below under __Usage__.